-Another thing I don't really understand is how Ducati can ship such an expensive bike with such terrible foot pegs.
+One thing I don’t really understand is how Ducati can ship such an expensive bike with such terrible foot pegs.
 They are so slippery even in dry conditions, I often slip off the pegs.
-The foot pegs are definitely the next thing I'm going to improve and I should have done that a long time ago.
+The foot pegs are definitely the next thing I’m going to improve and I should have done that a long time ago.

-Worth mentioning are also the plastic mirrors which vibrate so much at higher speeds that it's near impossible to recognise anything.
+Also mentioning are the plastic mirrors which vibrate so much at higher speeds that it’s near impossible to recognise anything.
 Many people of course replace them (like I used to), but I have yet to find mirrors that align with the bike design as nicely as the stock ones do.

 A minor annoyance with this bike is also the unusual size of the rear tyre: 180/60/17.
 It seems only Pirelli actually makes tyres in this size and the choice is between Rosso II and Rosso Corsa.
 Some people reportedly ride 180/55/17 without any issues, as long as traction control is set very low.